grady252/EdlessToast/README.md

 The `openToast` method will open a toast, and takes one argument `options` which are the props that should be passed to your toast element.

-The `clostToast` method will close an open toast.
+The `closeToast` method will close an open toast.